How to Bargain in Egypt, Smartly!

 You can well show your seriousness and final offering by really removing the money from your purse or wallet and reaching out as if to hand it over.
 This would be most efficient if you limit the money in your wallet to what you are willing to offer, such that the seller can see that there is no money left inside.

 Ensure not to expose your credit cards and foreign currency when bargaining, as it is easier to bargain if you make only a few Egyptian pounds visible to them.
 Also, if some sellers see that you possess foreign currency, they may attempt to persuade you.

-9. Learn some Arabic
+9. Use some Arabic words while bargaining